 - Begin by heating a large saute pan over medium/high heat.
 Add 2 tablespoons of olive oil.

 - When olive oil is fragrant add onion and saute for 2-3 minutes.
-Then add in asparagus and garlic.
+Then add in asparagus, tomatoes and garlic.
 Saute veggies until onion is translucent and asparagus is cooked, but not mushy.
 About 4-5 minutes.
 Remove from heat and transfer vegetables in to a separate bowl.

 - Next, bring 4 quarts a water to a boil.
 Add pasta and cook until pasta is al dente, 7-11 minutes.
 When pasta is almost done, add frozen peas to the boiling water and let boil for an additional minute.